 When a presenter enters the room, they want to present, not spend time and effort setting up devices.
 The complexities of audio visual equipment when controlled individually can often require significant training, and help from IT support.
 Some AV equipment can be intimidating and put people off using it altogether.

-A control system, on the other hand, is designed to be an intuitive way for you to control everything from one location, with minimal training.
+An audio visual control system, on the other hand, is designed to be an intuitive way for you to control everything from one location, with minimal training.
 It allows you to easily make the most of the technology you’ve invested in which will naturally lead to enhanced creativity.
 Presentation quality will improve and productivity will increase, due to the reduced strain on personnel and their time.

 The first audio visual control systems were developed in the early 1970s, consisting of tape readers able to control slide projectors.
 Crestron, one of the leading manufacturers of advanced control and automation systems, was formed in 1968 and developed a wireless remote control for commercial AV systems in the mid 1970s.